 The balance of testosterone and oestrogen

 Some hormone altering medications enhance or decrease libido.
 Men need a higher level of testosterone for proper sexual function as it is needed for healthy erections.
-Women need some degree of testosterone as well; however, it is needed in much lower quantities compared to men.
+If you or your partner suffer erectile dysfunction, read our nutritionists advice on the best foods for erectile dysfunction.

 Our cardiovascular health - which refers to the health of our heart and blood vessels - plays an important role in our sex drive.
 Our micro capillaries (tiny blood vessels) need to be clear to allow good blood flow to the genitalia for arousal.

 Any cardiovascular conditions that affect blood flow have a negative affect on libido and may include conditions such as high blood pressure, high cholesterol levels, atherosclerosis (ath-ero-sclerosis), and damaged blood vessel walls due to poor diet and a lack of antioxidants and Vitamin C. Read our nutritionists' advice on how to keep your heart healthy.